Froebel's International School: History

 It was founded in 1975 by Sabiha Zamir Khan, the widow of Admiral Zamir.
 In 1981, Froebel's acquired a 6,000 square yard plot at Rs70 per square yard in Sector F-7/2 of Islamabad to develop a new school branch.
 The school was constructed in 1987.

 In September 2013, a student from Froebel's International School Islamabad broke the world record by scoring 47 A's in his O and A level examinations.

-Froebel's Model United Nations (FROMUN) is held on annual basis at Islamabad campus.
+Froebel's Model United Nations (FROMUN) is held on annual basis at Froebel's F-7 Branch.